 Identify trends in the data collected to develop strategies that will improve your ecommerce performance.
 Find ways to improve the site that will achieve the main objectives you’ve set for yourself.
 These can include marketing campaigns, social media engagement efforts, and reducing abandoned checkouts through secure fraud protection.

 Improvements are often subject to the platform or channel, as they function differently and give customers different features.
 Segment data by channel and platform, and identify which channels and platforms are best for the strategy you are trying to deploy.
 Use a combination of social media engagement, email marketing, online advertising, and website content to provide users the right channel or platform to get the most traction.

 Determine clear time parameters for employing your strategies.
 Test performance over this time, and compare it to your analytic averages.
 Measuring over specific periods of time is essential for tracking how email or marketing campaigns are performing, as well as the impact service updates and upgrades have on your site.

 Key performance indicators give you meaningful user behavior insights that allow you to improve on your store and enhance your ecommerce experience.
 Choosing KPIs will vary depending on your business, industry, niche, and much more, so there is no one-size-fits-all answer.

-To analyze and improve your site from your data, you’ll need to use metrics that are measurable.
+To analyze and improve your site from data, you’ll need to use metrics that are measurable.
 Be sure that you can track the metric accurately, collect the data and store it securely, and display data in a structured way to draw insights that you can use to improve your ecommerce website.